zlib

 Compress compresses as much data as possible, and stops when the input buffer becomes empty or the output buffer becomes full.

-• The wbits parameter is the base two logarithm of the window size (the size of the history buffer).
+parameter is the base two logarithm of the window size (the size of the history buffer).
 It should be in the range 8..15 for this version of the library.
 Larger values of this parameter result in better compression at the expense of memory usage.
-The default value is 15.
+The default value is 15.For the current implementation of compress(), a

-For the current implementation of compress(), a wbits value of 8 (a window size of 256 bytes) is not supported.
-As a result, a request for 8 will result in 9 (a 512-byte window).
+value of 8 (a window size of 256 bytes) is not supported.
+As a result, a request for 8 will result in 9 (a 512-byte window).wbits

-wbits can also be greater than 15 for optional gzip encoding.
-Add 16 to wbits to write a simple gzip header and trailer around the compressed data instead of a zlib wrapper.
-The gzip header will have no file name, no extra data, no comment, no modification time (set to zero), no header crc, and the operating system will be set to the appropriate value, if the operating system can be determined by the runtime.
+to write a simple gzip header and trailer around the compressed data instead of a zlib wrapper.
+The gzip header will have no file name, no extra data, no comment, no modification time (set to zero), no header crc, and the operating system will be set to the appropriate value, if the operating system can be determined by the runtime.For raw compress or gzip encoding, a request for a 256-byte window is rejected as invalid, since only the zlib header provides a means of transmitting the window size to the uncompressor.

-• The strategy parameter is used to tune the compression algorithm.
+parameter is used to tune the compression algorithm.
 Use the value DEFAULT_STRATEGY for normal data, FILTERED for data produced by a filter (or predictor), HUFFMAN_ONLY to force Huffman encoding only (no string match), or RLE to limit match distances to one (run-length encoding).
 Filtered data consists mostly of small values with a somewhat random distribution.
 In this case, the compression algorithm is tuned to compress them better.
 The effect of FILTERED is to force more Huffman coding and less string matching; it is somewhat intermediate between DEFAULT_STRATEGY and HUFFMAN_ONLY.
 RLE is designed to be almost as fast as HUFFMAN_ONLY, but give better compression for PNG image data.
 The strategy parameter only affects the compression ratio but not the correctness of the compressed output even if it is not set appropriately.
-FIXED prevents the use of dynamic Huffman codes, allowing for a simpler decoder for special applications.
+FIXED prevents the use of dynamic Huffman codes, allowing for a simpler decoder for special applications. -

-• The memory_level parameter specifies how much memory should be allocated for the internal compression state. memory_level 1 uses minimum memory but is slow and reduces compression ratio; memory_level 9 uses maximum memory for optimal speed.
+parameter specifies how much memory should be allocated for the internal compression state. memory_level 1 uses minimum memory but is slow and reduces compression ratio; memory_level 9 uses maximum memory for optimal speed.
 The default value is 8.

 Parameters

-• bytes|string data
+- bytes|string data

-• int? level: : Default value is DEFAULT_COMPRESSION.
+- int? level: : Default value is

 Returns

-• bytes
+- bytes

 uncompress(data, wbits)